Audio and artwork resources to help bring your vinyl creation to life - artwork templates, audio mastering guidance and more.

 Please ensure all artwork is submitted using one of Holiday Records templates below.
 Please do not change the dimensions or colour profiles in any template.
 If a template doesn’t exist, or you are looking for a trusted graphic designer to help with your creation, please contact us.

-Artwork should be saved as a 300–600 DPI PDF file with all template guides and labels not visible.
+Artwork should be saved as a CMYK 300–600 DPI PDF file with all template guides and labels not visible.
 All fonts should be converted to shapes.
 Zip compression of PDF files is acceptable.
 All artwork must contain bleed as per the template.